ColoBrod/rsp_docs/account_overview.md

 o.order_status_id != '4' AND
 ito.installer_id IS NULL
 ~~~
 After previous SQL-query we have a table (list of orders).
 We iterate over each row in a table and filter through function `Issues::fetchAssignedOrderInstaller($order_id)`.
-The algorithm of this function is a little bit complex, in a nutshell it checks if the order (with `$order_id`) has an
+The algorithm of this function is a little bit complex, in a nutshell it checks if the order (with `$order_id`) has an `assigned_installer` or `default_installer`.
+If it hasn't, returns false and we increase `Issues::$unassigned` by 1.

 :exclamation: function tep_count_unassigned_orders() in general.php